China starts up world's first fourth-generation nuclear reactor

 Modular plants refer to those of less than 300MW that can be constructed off site.
 Proponents say they can operate in remote locations and power traditionally hard-to-abate heavy industry sectors, but critics say they are too expensive.

-NuScale Power, previously expected to be the first U.S. company licensed to build a small modular reactor, said this month it was terminating a planned 462MW project in Utah because of rising costs.
+NuScale Power, previously expected to be the first U.S. company licensed to build a small modular reactor, said in November it was terminating a planned 462MW project in Utah due to low subscription after the company raised target power prices early this year.

 China has a goal to produce 10% of electricity from nuclear by 2035 and 18% by 2060, but as of September this year had not met its 2020 target to install 58 gigawatts of nuclear capacity.